 General Guide to Vinyl Floor Coverings

-The following information should be viewed as general in nature, and specific advice should be sought from manufacturers, installers and experienced professionals, for individual situations.
+The following information/guide is provided without prejudice, and should be viewed as general in nature, and specific advice should be sought from manufacturers, installers and experienced professionals, for individual situations.

 Vinyl flooring encompasses a diverse range of product types, each with their own individual installation methodologies, and applications.